madebyaris/wp-block-to-html/PRD.md

 A modular NPM package that converts WordPress Gutenberg blocks to HTML or other formats compatible with various JavaScript frameworks.
 The package will allow developers to integrate WordPress content easily into any JS application, ensuring consistent styling and functionality.

 ## Problem Statement
 WordPress Gutenberg blocks are stored in a specific JSON format that isn't directly usable in non-WordPress environments.
-Developers need a flexible solution to parse and render this content in custom JavaScript applications while maintaining styling and functionality.
+Additionally, the WordPress REST API might return either raw block data or rendered HTML content, depending on the configuration.
+Developers need a flexible solution to handle both formats in custom JavaScript applications while maintaining styling and functionality.

 ## Target Audience
 - Frontend developers building applications that need to consume WordPress content